Ehiosu-Evbenaye/robust-pid-mass-spring-damper/README.md

  * docs/ – Full LaTeX derivations and manual calculation sheets.
  * simulink/ – (Pending) .slx model files.
  * matlab/ – (Pending) Scripts for automated frequency response analysis.
-Key Improvements Made:
- * Reframed Status: Moved from "In progress" to "Phase 1: Completed," which sounds more accomplished.
- * Terminology: Used "First-Principles Approach" and "Symbolic Derivation" to highlight the difficulty and value of your manual work.
- * Roadmap: Turned the "What Remains" section into a "Next Steps" checklist, which looks more organized to recruiters.
- * Cohesion: It now matches the "Engineering-Projects" list exactly, creating a professional and consistent narrative across your GitHub.
-Is there any specific analytical finding (like a specific Gain Margin value) you'd like to add to the "Phase 1" section to make it even more data-rich?